The Magic School Bus: History

 Scholastic Entertainment president Deborah Forte says that adapting the books into an animated series was an opportunity to help kids "learn about science in a fun way".
 Around that time, Forte had been hearing concern from parents and teachers about how to improve science education for girls and minorities.
 As noted by Marcel LaFollette, "accomplished women were exceptions in a universe of male luminaries" when it came to science television.
 Ms. Valerie Frizzle, the magic school teacher, was the closest approximation to an expert female host.
 She was voiced by Lily Tomlin in the series.

 The series was followed by another animated series, The Magic School Bus Rides Again, which premiered on Netflix in 2017.
 Scholastic announced a newer series geared towards preschool age viewers that would feature a CGI version of the Magic School Bus, named Albie in the series, along with Ms. Frizzle, Liz, and a new group of 6 year-old children named Lily, Wyatt and Benny.

 Scholastic Entertainment, the American Meteorological Society and Texan Children's Museum of Houston created Scholastic's the Magic School Bus Kicks Up a Storm, a 2600 sqft traveling exhibit funded in part by the National Science Foundation, which premiered at the Children's Museum of Houston in 2003 (a copy of it opened in New Jersey the month after that).

+In June 2020, a live-action/animated film adaptation of the franchise was announced with Elizabeth Banks cast as Ms. Frizzle.
+Banks was to produce the film alongside directors Tom McGrath and Eric Darnell.
+The project later got stuck in development hell until it was revived in 2026 with Rob Letterman serving as writer and director and Banks still attached to play Ms. Frizzle.

 Educational impact

-The Magic School Bus was one of many shows that was funded by the U.S. National Science Foundation (NSF).
-The criteria for funding required creators to gain the interest of learners while ensuring proper engagement and making an impact on their education.
-Their creations necessitated innovation, as that is the driving force of funds.
-With these funds, The Magic School Bus had the ability to share science with the world, encouraging engagement with fun stories and long-lasting inspiration of future interests.
-With this, the franchise had the ability to draw children towards its stories, problem-solving and interesting nature, and became a cornerstone for curiosity.
+The Magic School Bus was one of many shows funded by the National Science Foundation, whose criteria for funding required creators to gain the interest of learners, ensure proper engagement, and impact their education.
+Their creations necessitated innovation, as that is the driving force of funds, with which The Magic School Bus could promote science, inspire future interests and draw children towards its stories and nature.
+For educators, the Magic School Bus franchise provided resources and curricula that combined science education with entertainment.
+The accessibility of the concepts within its lessons makes it easier for young minds to absorb information, so it is used to enhance science education.

-The Magic School Bus provides new ways for children to learn and process information.
-Rather than by means of research, the various television shows, games, and books are able ensure retention from fun stories and remarkable trips brought to them by Ms. Frizzle and her class.
-Providing children with engaging learning opportunities, like sitting in on all the fun with The Magic School Bus, provides them with the structure they need to thrive and the desire to learn more!

-The franchise of The Magic School Bus provided educators with plenty of resources and curricula that combined science education with entertainment.
-With exciting stories and plenty of adventures, The Magic School Bus made it easier for young minds to absorb information, as the concepts within the lessons were accessible and fostered engagement.
-As The Magic School Bus is still used to be able to continue to enhance science education, the franchise remains relevant in many classrooms today.